 been within the powers of the Bank.

-(c) The returns received from the Offices and Branches of the Bank, as
+(c) the returns received from the offices and branches of the Bank have

 been found adequate for the purposes of our audit.